<\/i>","library":"fa-solid"},"full_width":"stretch","layout":"horizontal","toggle":"burger"}" data-widget_type="nav-menu.default">

 Zero Waste Groceries

 “My son in SF sent me this link.
-If I lived in Bay Area, I’d try.
-They don’t deliver up here but I signed up for their newsletter and expressed interest.
-Premise is no plastic waste… I thought you might be interested in the fact that there are services out there.
-It is one way to minimize a carbon footprint.
-They claim that only the nitrile gloves that they use are disposed.
-Everything else is reused.
+If I lived in the Bay Area, I’d try.
+They don’t deliver up here, but I signed up for their newsletter and expressed interest.
+Premise is no plastic waste… I thought you might be interested in the fact that there are services out there… It is one way to minimize a carbon footprint.
 So this is a little FYI.” -O.J.
+(The following link has been updated to the Litterless website which maintains a list of stores that let you reuse your own containers.
+There are store listings for Sacramento, Auburn, Tahoe and more.
+Also your local grocery store will likely let you reuse your vegie and fruit plastic bags.)

 EDC Fire Safe Chipping Program

-As of November 29, 2021, the El Dorado County Fire Safe has reopened its chipping program…
+As of Dec 2023, the El Dorado County’s Fire Safe chipping program remains funded:

 Instead of burning your brush piles this year, consider having them chipped.
 It’s good for reducing severity of wildfires, good for fewer carbon emissions compared to burning piles and a free service.